 In everything that we do in life, we will encounter challenges.
 Freelancers are bosses who have to find solutions whenever problems arise.
 Having strong problem-solving skills is more a matter of mindset and critical thinking.
 We identify the root of the issues, possible solutions, and weigh the pros and cons of each solution before selecting the best way to resolve the challenge.

 I have realized that a great problem solver “thinks outside the box” and is creative.
 Most importantly, this skill requires us to be calm under pressure if we are to find a good resolution.
 I would encourage every freelancer to develop this skill.

 Having IT (Information Technology) aids freelancers.
 There are numerous IT skills, but the ones we need will vary based on the type of work.
 However, I have generally found that competency in Microsoft Word and Excel benefits freelancers.

 I think that having a basic competency in using Microsoft Word and Excel will be helpful.
 Usually, we are typing documents or filing information.
 Some of the jobs that may use these applications are being a transcriber and a virtual assistant.

 Social Media Marketing

 I constantly hear and see that everything is either online or transitioning to having an online presence.
 Social Media is one vital avenue for having a marketable online presence.
 Thus, I encourage every freelancer to have, at least, a basic understanding of how to market the freelancing business online.
-For example, we should know how to create posts, engage with followers and create posts that encourage prospective clients to purchase your services.
+For example, we should know how to create posts, engage with followers and create posts that encourage prospective clients to purchase our services.
 Additional tips and advice on social media strategies for freelancers can be found HERE.
-However, if freelancers can afford to hire a professional, one could opt out of pursuing this skill.
+However, when freelancers can afford to hire a professional, they can opt out of pursuing this skill.

 Don’t hesitate to connect with me on: